Judge: NY gravity knife law too vague to outlaw chef’s knife

-U.S. District Judge Paul Crotty raised new doubts about the state’s law governing gravity knives with his written decision Thursday.
+U.S. District Judge Paul Crotty raised new doubts about the state’s law governing gravity knives with his written decision although the law was recently upheld by the 2nd U.S. Circuit Court of Appeals in Manhattan.

-Crotty said people should be able to tell whether their conduct is lawful.
-He said the law is too vague to stop Joseph Cracco from carrying his knife.
+“People should be able to tell whether their conduct is lawful or unlawful,” Crotty wrote.

+At stake is a law that Crotty said causes knives to be defined by their function rather than their design.
+Police officers use a so-called “wrist-flick test” to identify gravity knives.
+If the blade exits the handle and locks in place automatically with a flick of the wrist, it’s a gravity knife.

+But Crotty said certain folding knives, while not intended to be illegal, can function as gravity knives over time as they wear down or if they are modified.
+He also said there was no specification of how many times an officer can try to flick a blade out before it gets defined as a gravity knife.

 Cracco sued New York City and a police officer in 2014 seeking damages for false arrest.

-A policeman stopped Cracco in October 2013 when he spotted the blade on the chef’s jacket as he headed home.
+A policeman stopped Cracco in October 2013 when he spotted the blade clipped on Cracco’s pants pocket as he headed home.
+Cracco used the knife as a sous chef and to open boxes, bottles and when working on cars or motorcycles.

 Cracco pleaded guilty to disorderly conduct and paid a fine.